puffscoin/go-PuffsCoin/accounts/scwallet/README.md

 ## Known issues

-  * Starting geth with a valid card seems to make firefox crash.
+  * Starting gpuffs with a valid card seems to make firefox crash.
   * PCSC version 4.4 should work, but is currently untested